hyperledger/fabric/docs/source/config_update.md

 * `TLS_ROOT_CA`: the path to the root CA cert of the TLS CA of the organization proposing the update.
 * `CORE_PEER_LOCALMSPID`: the name of your MSP.
 * `CORE_PEER_MSPCONFIGPATH`: the absolute path to the MSP of your organization.
-* `ORDERING_NODE_ADDRESS`: the url of an ordering node the channel is hosted on.
-For example, `orderer.example.com:7050`.
+* `ORDERER_CONTAINER`: the name of an ordering node container.
 Note that when targeting the ordering service, you can target any active node in the ordering service.
 Your requests will be forwarded to the leader automatically.

 Note: this topic will provide default names for the various JSON and protobuf files being pulled and modified (`config_block.pb`, `config_block.json`, etc).
 You are free to use whatever names you want.
 However, be aware that unless you go back and erase these files at the end of each config update, you will have to select different when making an additional update.